julanu/speech-transform-asr/README.md

 git clone https://github.com/kaituoxu/Speech-Transformer
 ```

-The following additional dependencies should be installed:
+The following additional dependencies should be installed, note that PyTorch was installed with the CPU version for CPU training, otherwise you can install as normal the PyTorch package:<br />
 ```python
 certifi==2020.12.5
 chardet==4.0.0